ansible/community-docs/integration_tests_quick_start_guide.rst

       that:
         - result is changed

-  - name: Query the database if the user does not have the attribute (it is NULL)
+  - name: Query the database if the user exists but does not have the attribute (it is NULL)
     postgresql_query:
-      query: SELECT * FROM pg_authid WHERE rolename = 'underscored_user' AND attribute = NULL
+      query: SELECT * FROM pg_authid WHERE rolename = 'test_user' AND attribute = NULL
     register: result

   - name: Check the database returns one row